-8. Real-Data Analysis
+8. Real Data Analysis

-In this section, we apply the proposed test to detect changes in stock returns and volatility before and after the financial crisis of 2008.
-We analyze the daily returns of S&P 500 stocks from January 2, 2007 to December 31, 2010, and use the capital asset pricing model to compare the performance of individual stocks against the market index.
-As a result of acquisitions and companies growing or shrinking in value, the list of companies on the S&P 500 changes over time.
-After excluding new and drop-out stocks in the S&P 500 from
+In this section, we apply the proposed test to detect changes in the stock return and volatility before and after the financial crisis of 2008.
+We analyze the daily returns of S&P 500 stocks from 2 January 2007 to 31 December 2010, and consider the capital asset pricing model for the performance of individual stock compared with a market index.
+Due to acquisitions and companies growing or shrinking in value, the list of the S&P 500 components changes over time.
+After excluding the new and drop-outs stocks in the S&P